plotdb/block/README.md

  - `create(opt)`: create a `block.instance` based on this object. options:
    - `data`: instance data. defined by user and passed directly to block instance javascript.
-   - `host`: context of caller object. defined by caller. optional.
    - `root` and `before`: parameters passed to `attach`.
      - instance will and only will be attached automatically if `root` is provided.
  - `context()`: get library context corresponding to this block.